rixx/books.rixx.de/src/reviews/ben-aaronovitch/whispers-under-ground.md

   date_read:
   - 2014-01-01
   did_not_finish: false
-  rating: 4
+  rating: 3
 ---

 Magic develops further, and we get an entire new race below London.
 Still very witty, and I just cannot resist a "magic underground in London" story.
+At the same time, it's a whodunnit, and the banter continues the strong suit of the series, while the plot (especially the overarching series plot) does well to stay in the background.